urllib3/urllib3/docs/contributing.rst

   If you're interested in bounties you should look for issues which aren't assigned to anyone.
 - **Don't "claim" issues or ask whether someone is already working on an issue.**
-  Instead, focus on creating a pull request which solves the issue.
+  Instead, focus on researching and working on the tasks in the issue.
 Once you have made considerable progress on the tasks in an issue we can assign your account to the issue to ensure others don't start working on it in parallel.
+- If you've been assigned to an issue and haven't made progress or given an update in over a week you will be unassigned from the issue to allow others a chance at solving the issue.
 - The amount you will be paid for the completing an issue is shown in the label (either $100, $200, $300, etc).
 - If you have questions about how to create an invoice on Open Collective `try reading their FAQ <https://docs.opencollective.com/help/expenses-and-getting-paid/expenses>`_.